Constance, Duchess of Wodzisław: Theories about her death during the 1280s

 In modern historiography were found two views, according to which Henry IV's first wife died during the 1280s, before the conclusion of his subsequent marriage with Matilda of Brandenburg.
-Both hypotheses are opposed to the identification of Wladysław of Opole's daughter as Duchess Constance of Wodzisław.
+Both hypotheses are opposed to the identification of Władysław of Opole's daughter as Duchess Constance of Wodzisław.

 The first hypothesis states that the Opole princess died probably in 1287 or 1288, shortly before the conclusion of Henry IV's second marriage.
-One fact that supported this view was in any contemporary source was read anything about the Duke of Wrocław's ventures seeking the annulment of his marriage with Wladysław of Opole's daughter or any other obstacles, with the exception of a close relationship before marrying Matilda of Brandenburg.
+One fact that supported this view was in any contemporary source was read anything about the Duke of Wrocław's ventures seeking the annulment of his marriage with Władysław of Opole's daughter or any other obstacles, with the exception of a close relationship before marrying Matilda of Brandenburg.
 In addition, sources not showed any problems for Henry IV about an irregular marital status during his efforts to obtain the royal crown.
 This hypothesis has been challenged by historians.
-Is noted that the marriage of Henry IV with the daughter of Wladysław of Opole was invalid without a dispensation from the Pope because of a close affinity between husband and wife (the mother of Henry IV, Judith of Masovia, married with Henry III the White as the widow of Mieszko II the Fat, paternal uncle of the Opole princess).
+Is noted that the marriage of Henry IV with the daughter of Władysław of Opole was invalid without a dispensation from the Pope because of a close affinity between husband and wife (the mother of Henry IV, Judith of Masovia, married with Henry III the White as the widow of Mieszko II the Fat, paternal uncle of the Opole princess).
 Moreover, in these times, there was still the custom which allowed the dismissal of infertile wives.
 Thus, an annulment for Henry IV's marriage wasn't needed.

-According to another hypothesis, the daughter of Wladysław of Opole wasn't repudiated by her husband, but died shortly after her marriage.
+According to another hypothesis, the daughter of Władysław of Opole wasn't repudiated by her husband, but died shortly after her marriage.
 This is supported by the fact that as the wife of Henry IV, she is not mentioned in the Genealogy of St. Hedwig, which happened on several occasions with spouses of short-term childless marriages.
-By contrast, the only reference about the repudiation of Henry IV's wife were two complaints sent to the Pope by two brothers, identified as Wladysław of Opole's sons; in both documents, are described the dismissal of their sister and the exile of the Bishop.
+By contrast, the only reference about the repudiation of Henry IV's wife were two complaints sent to the Pope by two brothers, identified as Władysław of Opole's sons; in both documents, are described the dismissal of their sister and the exile of the Bishop.
 Modern historians believed that the complaints are forgeries, based on the following considerations:

 The second complaint related that at the time of Henry IV's marriage with the Opole princess, her brothers are minors, a fact who is proved to be false.
 The first complaint was addressed to Pope Gregory: the only Pope who bears that name during the second half of the 13th century was Pope Gregory X, who died in 1276, before the events reported in the complaints.
 The contents of both documents shows that the man who dismissed his wife, was the ruler of a foreign language, but both spouses came from the same diocese.
 Finally, the repudiation of Henry IV's wife wasn't mentioned during his long dispute with Bishop Thomas II Zaremba, who constantly enumerated the Duke's vices.